- Why Choose Michigan Sociology?

 Please check your online application status to ensure materials were uploaded properly.

 It is important to wait until January 15 before inquiring about missing application materials.
 It takes time (especially over the winter break) to process and post all the applicant materials received.

-Official transcripts take awhile to be uploaded into the system.
+Official transcripts take a while to be uploaded into the system.
 We will review your application using the electronic version that was uploaded with your application.
-But, we are unable to make official offers until your official transcript has been received by the Rackham Graduate School.
+We are unable to make official offers until your official transcript has been received by the Rackham Graduate School.

 Please check out Rackham's Transcripts page for more information.

-When will I found out whether I am accepted or denied admission?
+When will I find out whether I am accepted or denied admission?

 Applicants will be notified of admission decisions by late February.
 Please check your admission status via the online Rackham Friend Account.

 There are no strict cut offs for the GPA.
 In recent years, applicants who have been admitted have undergraduate grade point averages in social sciences courses of at least 3.0 on a 4.0 system, with the mean around 3.5.